(Back to the Crossroads Search main page)

 National Longitudinal Surveys (Bureau of Labor Statistics)

 The National Longitudinal Surveys (NLS) are a set of surveys designed to gather information at multiple points in time on the labor market activities and other significant life events of several groups of men and women.
-Data and documentation can either be downloaded for free or ordered on CD-ROM (click on "Order NLS Data" to do either).
-There is also a utility for selecting and extracting up to 250 variables from the first three years of interviews of the NLSY97; the results are sent via e-mail.
+The site includes survey overviews, documentation, and links to access data via the NLS Investigator web utility.

 National Neighborhood Indicators Project (NNIP) (Urban Institute)